What are the Signs of Dysgraphia and Solutions for Success?

 - Uncover the appropriate technology tools that can help each student work around their areas of deficits (see suggestions below).

-- Make writing highly structured and organize by taking Dr. Warren’s course - Teaching Writing Skills.
+- Make writing highly structured and organized by taking Dr. Warren’s course - Teaching Writing Skills.
 This will provide the multisensory tools, instruction, handouts, and technology training for teaching written language to students of all ages.

 Skills Impacted by Dysgraphia

 - Fine motor dexterity - is the coordination of small muscle movements with the hands and other parts of the body.
-They may have difficulties with activities such as puzzles, using scissors, tying their shoes, holding a pencil, writing legibly.
+They may have difficulties with activities such as puzzles, using scissors, tying their shoes, holding a pencil, and writing legibly.

 - Visual processing - is making sense of the visual information in the environment.
-These students may have problems with activities such as letter and number spacing, writing on a line, forming letters numbers and shapes, making sense of maps and other visually dense information, and/or copying images.
+These students may have problems with activities such as letter and number spacing, writing on a line, forming letters, numbers, and shapes, making sense of maps and other visually dense information, and/or copying images.

 - Planning and organization of ideas - involves taking all the needed information and coordinating a coherent written response.
 This may include recalling information, recognizing important main ideas and details, finding the right words, and using proper grammar, punctuation, and syntax.